w3c/webref/packages/css/README.md

 # API

-The async `listAll()` method resolves with an object where the keys are spec shortnames, and the values are the result of parsing the CSS files as JSON.
+The async `listAll()` method resolves with an object where the keys are spec shortnames, and the values are the data for that spec.
 Example:

 ```js
 const css = require('@webref/css');